-- any payment other than a training allowance made to assist disabled people to obtain or retain employment; - any payment made for travelling or other expenses relating to participation in a recognised work programme; - payments made to help people select, train for, obtain and retain employment under the Employment and Training Act 1973; - for 52 weeks, any payment to a self-employed person in order to establish or develop their business; - any payment made by a local authority to a blind homeworker under specified provisions; - any payment made to the applicant as holder of the Victoria or George Cross; - payments akin to an education maintenance allowance; - for 52 weeks, any arrears of subsistence allowance; - for 52 weeks, payments made by a local authority intended to enable an applicant or their partner to live independently in their accommodation; - any direct payments for health care; - certain payments made in respect of adoption, fostering and guardianship support; - for 52 weeks, payments made in respect of certain NHS charges, hospital travel costs, payments in lieu of Healthy Start food vouchers, milk tokens or the supply of vitamins, and for assisted prison visits; - the surrender value of annuities or the right to receive income under them; - the surrender value of any life insurance policy; - where a payment of capital is made by instalments, the value of the right to receive outstanding instalments; - for 26 weeks, sports awards unless intended for basic needs;47 - the value of the right to receive any income payable abroad which cannot be transferred to the United Kingdom; - any banking charges or commission to convert a payment of capital into sterling; - the right to receive any income under a life interest or life rent; - the value of any funeral plan contract; - the value of the right to receive an occupational or personal pension; - the value of the right to receive any rent except where the applicant has a reversionary interest in the property where rent is due; - the value of any funds held under a personal pension scheme; - any lump sum payments of retirement pension, graduated retirement benefit, or state pension when entitlement to a pension has been deferred, for as long as the applicant chooses the lump sum option.48
+- for 52 weeks, payments made in respect of certain NHS charges, hospital travel costs, payments in lieu of Healthy Start food vouchers, milk tokens or the supply of vitamins, and for assisted prison visits; - the surrender value of annuities or the right to receive income under them; - the surrender value of any life insurance policy; - where a payment of capital is made by instalments, the value of the right to receive outstanding instalments; - for 26 weeks, sports awards unless intended for basic needs;52 - the value of the right to receive any income payable abroad which cannot be transferred to the United Kingdom; - any banking charges or commission to convert a payment of capital into sterling; - the right to receive any income under a life interest or life rent; - the value of any funeral plan contract; - the value of the right to receive an occupational or personal pension; - the value of the right to receive any rent except where the applicant has a reversionary interest in the property where rent is due; - the value of any funds held under a personal pension scheme; - any lump sum payments of retirement pension, graduated retirement benefit, or state pension when entitlement to a pension has been deferred, for as long as the applicant chooses the lump sum option.53

-47 The basic needs are food, ordinary clothing or footwear, household fuel or rent, or any council tax or water charges for which the applicant (or a member of their family) is liable.
+52 The basic needs are food, ordinary clothing or footwear, household fuel or rent, or any council tax or water charges for which the applicant (or a member of their family) is liable.

-48 The circumstances where a lump sum option is available are set out in Schedule 5 and 5A to Social Security Contributions and Benefits Act 1992, Schedule 1 to the Social Security (Graduated Retirement Benefit) Regulations 2005, and section 8(2) of the Pensions Act 2014.
+53 The circumstances where a lump sum option is available are set out in Schedule 5 and 5A to Social Security Contributions and Benefits Act 1992, Schedule 1 to the Social Security (Graduated Retirement Benefit) Regulations 2005, and section 8(2) of the Pensions Act 2014.